Urezzzer/data_science_tasks/README.md

 * RuCode 4.0 AI 2021 - the 6th place
 * Championship "Leaders of Digital" - the 2nd place
 * Sber Internship - 6 months of the internship
-* JetBrains Internship - nothing, but it was an interesting task
 * Yandex Cup ML/Data Analysis - Participation
 #### The oldest
 ---